thegrumpys/odop/docs/Help/autoSave.md

 browser Reload and browser Back / Forward.*

-In order to at least partially address these issues, the ODOP software provides an AutoSave feature.
+In order to at least partially address these issues, the ODOP software provides a basic AutoSave feature.
 AutoSave data is created and stored locally.
 While not technically a browser "cookie",
 AutoSave data utilizes a similar mechanism.
 Only one AutoSave design is available at any point in time.